FormidableLabs/react-native-ama/docs/components/TextInput.md

 ### returnKeyType

-When the user lands on a `<TextInput />` the [`returnKeyType`](https://reactnative.dev/docs/textinput#returnkeytype) needs to be handle allowing them to either focus the next field, when `returnKeyType="next"`, or submit the form, when `returnKeyType="done"`.
+When the user lands on a `<TextInput />` the [`returnKeyType`](https://reactnative.dev/docs/textinput#returnkeytype) needs to be handled allowing them to either focus the next control, when `returnKeyType="next"`, or submit the form, when `returnKeyType="done"`.
 The React Native default `<TextInput />` allows customing the `returnKeyType` prop but leaves the developer to handle the action when the button is pressed.

 Instead, the AMA customised `TextInput` automatically handles the property `returnKeyType` and its action: